 Trekking in Bandipur

 Try to visit Bindebasini Temple at night when the priest opens up the doors.
-Inside you will find the ancient walls covered in carvings.
+Inside this religious site, you will find the ancient walls covered in carvings.
 The temple is dedicated to Durga, meaning “the inaccessible” or “the invincible”, Durga is the most popular incarnation of Devi and one of the main forms of the Goddess Shakti in the Hindu pantheon.

 Khadga Devi Temple

-Walk up the wide flight of stone steps and you will come across the barnlike Khadga Devi Temple which enshrines the sword of Mukunda Sen, the 16th-century king of Palpa.
+Walk up the wide flight of stone steps and you will come across the barnlike Khadga Devi Temple a significant place which enshrines the sword of Mukunda Sen, the 16th-century king of Palpa.
 Apparently, the sword was a gift from Shiva (Shiva is one of the three main gods in Hinduism.
 Shiva is known as the destroyer god because he removes all evil from the world).
 Once a year, they bring out the sword to make a sacrifice with it to appease the gods.

 Paragliding in Bandipur

 If you want to view Bandipur from a different perspective then why not try paragliding?
 There are a few outfits in the town who offer this exhilarating past-time.
 Needless to say, the views are meant to be out of this world and the flights are open to all levels.